 Consider this scenario involving a cryptocurrency exchange:

 1) Fraudster steals username/password of victim and logs into cryptocurrency exchange.

-2) Fraudster takes over victim’s phone number by social engineering a customer service representative.
+2) Fraudster takes over victim’s phone number through a SIM swap attack.

 4) If a SIM swap has occurred, the cryptocurrency exchange routes the user to further inspection before granting them access to the account.

 5) Because accounts can be locked before any damage can be done, the cryptocurrency exchange is able to shut down hackers before they can do harm, safeguarding their users’ cryptocurrency.

 Why CX and digital executives should also take note

 From a customer experience standpoint, Phone Intelligence has the additional benefit of creating a more seamless experience for legitimate users.
 Since many SIM swaps are legitimate (in 2018, there were 90 million ports and 100 million device upgrades in the U.S.), simply detecting SIM swaps and hitting anyone who has swapped their SIM with a ton of friction can be significantly damaging to your customers’ experience and, in turn, customer satisfaction.
 Enterprises must be careful not to slow down the experience for customers who may have legitimately ported their numbers or upgraded their devices.
 By analyzing the contextual behavior and time of a SIM swap, Payfone provides a more sophisticated and nuanced approach to thwarting SIM swap fraud.
 As a result, you can offer a faster and easier experience for good customers while identifying potential bad actors and subjecting them to further inspection.